floriankraemer/floriankraemer.github.io/_posts/Rich-Error-Messages.markdown

 ### Error Code Suggestions

-Error codes MUST be human readable and not hard to comprehend values like an UUID.
+If error codes are used in an user facing context, they should be human readable and not hard to comprehend and remember values like an UUID.

 For example AP-E1 must be unique within the service and identifies the error E1 in the “Activation Process" (AP).
 It’s short enough to be remembered and written out, yet it carries at least *some* information.

+When you are dealing with machine to machine communication you could use whatever you want and provide documentation to map the codes to something more meaningful.
+But do not forget that there will be still humans, developers, who will very likely have to work with this.

-The definition of the error codes is up to the service.
-The error codes MUST be unique per component and must not be re-used within, so the location of the error within the system can be determined.
+The error codes should be unique per component and must not be re-used within, so the location of the error within the system can be determined easily and accurately.

+### What if I need to hide information?

+There are good reasons and sometimes if regulatory or compliance requirements that you must hide certain information.
+Imagine the case in which you are working with a medical record system and an error message exposes a severe diagnosis like cancer to people who should not have access to that information.

+To work around that, you can still use an ID, ideally a [correlation ID](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html), and display this ID as part of the error message.
+If a user reports his problem with this ID you'll be, depending on your APM and logging, be able to track down the exact process and the involved components that caused this issue.

 ### Proposed Conventions

+The following are proposed conventions that you could use or adept them to your needs to enforce expressive error messages.

 * Error message **MUST** be expressive and clear:
   * The cause of the error **MUST** be clearly defined if known.